-Data on academic performance and student demographic information (gender, race, and ethnicity) came from district administrative data sets.
-We obtained economic information on students' residential neighborhoods by linking students' addresses to information from the U.S. census at the level of block groups on the percentage of adult males employed and the percentage of families with incomes above the poverty line.
-HSGPAs were created by coding grades in students' transcripts 0 through 4 (F-A) and creating an unweighted average of all courses completed in high school.
-At the time the students were in high school, all students in Illinois took the ACT during the spring of the 11th grade.
-College enrollment records and 6-year graduation outcomes were obtained through the National Student Clearinghouse.
-Students were included for the prediction of college graduation if they had full-time enrollment records in a 4-year college during the fall term after they graduated high school.
-Six-year college graduation is defined as earning a 4-year college degree within 6 years of graduating from high school.
+Census at the level of block groups on the percent of adult males employed and the percent of families with incomes above the poverty line.
+HSGPAs were created by coding grades in students' transcripts 0 through 4 (F through A), and creating an unweighted average of all courses completed in high school.
+At the time the students were in high school, all students in Illinois took the ACT during the spring of the eleventh grade.
+College enrollment records and six-year graduation outcomes were obtained through the National Student Clearinghouse.

+Students were included for the prediction of college graduation if they had full-time enrollment records in a four-year college during the fall term after they graduated high school.
+Six-year college graduation is defined as earning a four-year college degree within six years of graduating from high school.

-Colleges offer different supports and structures that influence whether students graduate (Bowen et al., 2009; Cohodes & Goodman, 2012; Kurlaender & Grodsky, 2013).
-In general, there are strong relationships of both HSGPA and ACT score with institutional characteristics, see Table A1 in the Appendix.
+Colleges offer different supports and structures which influence whether students graduate (Bowenet al., 2009; Cohodes & Goodman, 2012; Kurlaender & Grodsky, 2013).
+In general, there are strong relationships of both HSGPA and ACT score with institutional characteristics, see Table A1.
 Because colleges use HSGPAs and ACT scores for decisions about college enrollment, it is important to control for college characteristics so as not to confound the signal that HSGPAs and ACT scores give to admissions officers with the degree to which they represent readiness once enrolled in college.
-We did this by including information on colleges obtained through the Integrated Postsecondary Education Data System (IPEDS) as covariates: the race- or ethnicity-specific 6-year institutional graduation rate of the college (matched to the race and ethnicity of the student), college size (number of undergraduate students), the percentage of freshman students who are full-time, and the student-to-faculty ratio.
-We used the institutional information from 2009, the year the last cohort would be making decisions about college, for which the 6-year institutional graduation rates represent students who began college in 2003.
-Note that students in our sample make up only a small fraction of the students at any college and might differ considerably from typical students at the college they attend.
+We did this by including information on colleges obtained through the Integrated Postsecondary Education Data System (IPEDS) as covariates: the race- or ethnicity-specific six-year institutional graduation rate of the college (matched to the race and ethnicity of the student), college size (number of undergraduate students), the percentage of freshman students who are full time, and the student-to-faculty ratio.
+We use the institutional information from 2009, the year the last cohort would be making decisions about college, for which the six-year institutional graduation rates represent students who began college in 2003.
+Note that students in our sample make up only a small fraction of the students at any college, and might differ considerably from typical students at the college they attend.